aceinnolab/Inkycal/New-version-planning.md

 ## Main script
 * Automatically backup the settings file and add option for easier updating
+* Make month icons smaller to create some space benlow the separator
 * Add feature to display upcoming events
 * Replace 'current day' and 'event' icons with better ones